eser/eser/curriculum-vitae/en/README.md

 Achievements:
 - The first DevRel of the company, being the founder of the discipline
-- Led the "Agile Office", organizational agility professionals team of agile coaches and scrum masters
+- Led the “Agile Office”, organizational agility professionals team of agile coaches and scrum masters
 - Completed 3 bootcamps, along with 14 new recruitments
 - Attended some external events
 - Celebrated May the 4th: Star Wars Day